BLOG

 Book a demo

-Despite all of the disruption that’s occurred over the last few decades, one age-old sales tactic continues to stand the test of time: cold calling.
+Despite all of the disruption that’s occurred over the last few years, one age-old sales tactic continues to stand the test of time: cold calling.

-Often considered a foundational sales technique, cold calling remains a dynamic and essential strategy for SaaS sales teams wishing to connect with potential customers.
+Often considered a foundational sales technique, cold calling remains a dynamic and essential strategy for B2B sales teams wishing to connect with potential customers.

-However, as every sales rep knows too well, cold calling is not without its challenges; in fact, quite the contrary.
-From navigating gatekeepers and dealing with rejection to adapting to changing consumer behaviors and educating potential customers about problems they didn’t know they had, there’s no shortage of obstacles reps encounter during cold calls.
+But - as every sales rep knows too well, cold calling is not without its challenges.
+From navigating gatekeepers and dealing with rejection to adapting to changing buyer behaviors, there’s no shortage of obstacles reps encounter during cold calls.

-Keep reading to learn about some of the most common cold calling objections sales reps encounter — and some cold calling tips that can help you overcome them.
+Keep reading to learn about some of the most common cold calling objections sales reps encounter — and some cold calling objection rebuttals that can help you overcome even the hardest objection.

-While the following list is by no means exhaustive, here are some of the common objections sales reps encounter — along with some cold calling best practices that can help you push through them.
+While prospects can come up with some interesting and unique sales objections, these are some of the common objections sales reps encounter — along with ways and best practices that can help you push through them.

 How you can respond: